study-gowin100/simple-marquee/README.md

 An Arduino UNO development board, an 8-LED WS2812 module, and some jumper wires.
 ### Connection
 Use breadboard jumpers to connect the VCC of the WS2812 to the 5V of the Arduino, GND to GND, and DATA IN to A0 (PIN 14).
+### Verification
-### Install the PLATFORMIO extension module in VS Code and open the project folder.
+Install the PLATFORMIO extension module in VS Code and open the project folder.
 Click Build or Upload on the toolbar.

 # Credits
 The project uses the [Adafruit NeoPixel Library](https://github.com/adafruit/adafruit_neopixel).